 Making the Easy Pasta Salad

 To start with, you want to cook the pasta until it's al dente.
 Bring a large pot of water (with a little salt) to a boil.
 Cook the pasta according to the directions on the package.
-I love using farfalle pasta for this because the bowtie shape is adorable.
-But you can use any other type of pasta shape you like such as penne or large shells.
 When the pasta is cooked and drained, rinse with cool water to stop the cooking process.

 While the pasta is cooking, prepare the vegetables.
 Start by slicing the cherry tomatoes in half and putting them into a large bowl.
 Next, cut up the red bell pepper into small pieces.
-Don't want to use red peppers?
-You can also use orange or yellow bell peppers instead.
 Add the peppers to the bowl with the tomatoes.